Quantized Evolution Strategies: High-precision Fine-tuning of Quantized LLMs at Low-precision Cost: Experiments

 \subsection{Fidelity of Stateless Seed Replay}

-In Stateless Seed Replay, the perturbation noise $\epsilon$ is re-generated accurately from the preserved seed.
-However, the boundary gating conditions are created using the current weights $W_t$ rather than the historical weights $W_\tau$.
-In this section, the accuracy of this approximation is evaluated empirically.

-A reconstruction error—where the replayed optimization path diverges from the original—can only occur if the gating status of a parameter changes.
-This change requires a parameter to actively cross a quantization boundary within the replay window.
-Crucially, for each parameter update step, an update ratio can be defined as the ratio of parameters that are changed, and the boundary hit ratio ($\rho$) as the proportion of these changing parameters that hit a quantization boundary.
-As shown in Table \ref{tab:boundary_hit}, the total ratio of updated parameters is consistently small ($\approx 10^{-2}$ across all formats).
-In addition, $\rho$ is negligible across all formats (e.g., $< 1 \times 10^{-5}$ for INT4).
-This observation indicates that even within the small subset of parameters that actually change, virtually none are located at the boundary where the state approximation would fail.
+In Stateless Seed Replay the perturbation noise $\epsilon$ is regenerated exactly from the preserved seed, but the boundary gating uses the current weights $W_t$ rather than the historical weights $W_\tau$.
+A reconstruction error therefore arises only when a parameter actively crosses a quantization boundary within the replay window.
+Define the \emph{update ratio} as the fraction of parameters changed per step, and the \emph{boundary hit ratio} $\rho$ as the fraction of those changes that land on a quantization boundary.
+Appendix~\ref{app:ablations} (Table~\ref{tab:window_decay}, bottom) shows the update ratio is uniformly $\approx 10^{-2}$ and $\rho$ is negligible across formats (e.g., $<10^{-5}$ for INT4).
+The intersection---an active update precisely at a boundary---is exceedingly rare, which is why the seed-replay variant tracks the Full-Residual oracle with near-perfect fidelity.

-Consequently, the intersection of these two events, i.e.\ an active update occurring precisely at a boundary, is exceedingly rare.
-As a result, the Stateless Seed Replay mechanism tracks the performance of the memory-heavy Full Residual variant (listed in Table \ref{tab:main_results}) with near-perfect fidelity.